openharmony/docs/en/application-dev/reference/errorcodes/errorcode-zlib.md

 1. Check whether the destination file path is correct.
 If not, enter the correct sandbox path.
 2. Check whether the destination folder exists.
 If not, create the folder.

+## 900003 Source File in Incorrect Format or Damaged

+**Error Message**

+The input source file is not ZIP format or damaged.

+**Description**

+This error code is reported when the format of the source file is incorrect or the source file is damaged when the **decompressFile** API is called.

+**Possible Causes**

+1. When the **decompressFile** API is called, the format of the source file is incorrect.
+2. When the **decompressFile** API is called, the source file is incomplete or damaged.

+**Solution**

+1. Check whether the source file format is ZIP.
+2. Check whether the source file is complete.
+If the file is downloaded from the network, ensure that the file download is complete before calling the **decompressFile** API.